'I'm Going To Risk It:' CBS2 Finds Many Subway Riders Still Not Wearing Masks As MTA Starts Issuing Fines

 Mayor Bill de Blasio said the NYPD will not enforce the fines.
 It will be up to MTA officers.
 Transit officials said they don’t expect blow back.

-“We know this is what our customers want,” said MTA Chief Safety Officer Patrick Warren.MORE NEWS: Bull That Escaped Long Island Farm Captured After 2 Months
+“We know this is what our customers want,” said MTA Chief Safety Officer Patrick Warren.MORE NEWS: Mayor De Blasio Says He Will Visit Rikers Island Next Week Amid Growing Pressure

 If you forget your mask, transit workers will be passing them out for free at certain stations.